 Some cars have an MAP sensor instead of an MAF sensor.
 There are also cases when you can have both a MAP and MAF sensor.

 The MAP sensor calculates the air-fuel mixture based on the air pressure in the intake manifold.
 If you have an MAP sensor, it’s absolutely worth checking this part.

 Diagnosing the MAP sensor is quite easy with a diagnostic tool since you can check the pressure it shows when the engine is off, which should be the same pressure as the air pressure outside.

 4. Faulty Engine Coolant Temperature Sensor

 When the engine is cold, the engine needs more fuel to run properly.
-This is the job for the Engine Coolant Temperature sensor to measure the temperature of the coolant to know when it should add extra fuel to the engine.
+It is the engine coolant temperature sensor‘s job to measure the coolant’s temperature and identify when it should add extra fuel to the engine.